jelford/jelford.github.io/content/blog/2021-04-04-working-with-signals-in-rust-pt1-whats-a-signal/index.md

 other hand, _can't_ be handled; it will always end your process.
 Others might simply be ignored.

-Aside on Windows: Contrary to occassoinal internet rumours, Windows [has signal support](https://docs.microsoft.com/en-us/cpp/c-runtime-library/reference/signal?view=msvc-160), but it doesn't do all the same things as signals on 'nix, like:
+Aside on Windows: Contrary to occasional internet rumours, Windows [has signal support](https://docs.microsoft.com/en-us/cpp/c-runtime-library/reference/signal?view=msvc-160), but it doesn't do all the same things as signals on 'nix, like: